oarabiledev/material-design/README.md

 Material Components for DroidScript is a drop-in replacement for Android's Design Support Library.

+> [!NOTE]
+> The native components only work in Android, located in native folder.

+# Material Components for Hybrid

+Material Components for DroidScript Hybrid framework help you execute the design.
+These help you build crossplatform interfaces for your app across all usage methods.

+> [!NOTE]
+> The hybrid components are not fully built and are in early development, located in hybrid folder.

 ## Getting Started

 For information on how to get started with Material Components for DroidScript